RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 In the case of the `bridgeCapability` property, it will invoke a capability that is defined by the bridge of the service.
-In the case of the `moduleFunction` property, it will invoke a function that is defined in the module that the process-page or process include (with `scriptUri`).
+In the case of the `moduleFunction` property, it will invoke a function that is defined in the module that the process-page or process include (with `scriptUri`) or the supportModule of the bridge.

-TODO!!!!
-Bridge supportModule?? for OpenAPI bridges?!?!

 ### Required activities